pjhades/kithkin/README.md

 #Test
-##Test is mapping is set up correctly
+##Test if mapping is set up correctly
 Read the first byte of each physical page and see if #GP triggers:

 ```C